sahiya123/i-lost-my-mom-to-pancreatic-cancer/README.md

 I also want this repository to act as a tribute to my awesome Mom.
 I've also added pictures I love inside of the [`pictures/`](./pictures/) directory.
 There will also be memories and stories available in the [`memories/`](./memories/) directory.
 Both of these directories will be updated over time as I progress through these difficult times.

+Once I learn how to cope with this painful loss properly, I also plan on making an open-source website dedicated to my Mom that'll share her pictures, stories, and more.
+I plan on hosting it on my cheap VPS inside of a Docker container like my other websites I've made.

 **DISCLAIMERS** - Some things said in this repository may potentially trigger PTSD or trauma, especially since I detail what my Mom was going through.
 I'm also very very emotional and some things I say, especially at the end, are very deep as well.
-Lastly, the main story here (the README) is not finished and there may be grammar issues.
+Lastly, the main story here (the README) is not finished and there may be grammar mistakes.
 I plan on editing this over time.

 ## My Mom
 ![Picture 01 Of My Mom](./pictures/before-cancer/mom01.JPEG)